Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions: Introduction and related work

-Surprisingly, this method results in accurate CIs even under slightly milder assumptions than bootstrapping \citep{bickel2012resampling}).
+Surprisingly, this method results in valid CIs under milder assumptions than bootstrapping \citep{bickel2012resampling}.
 It relies on the fact that the sequence of distributions of statistic estimations on $n$ samples multiplied by an appropriate factor $\tau_{n}$, converges to some target distribution.
-We refer to the sequence of factors as the \emph{convergence rate} and to the target distribution as the \emph{limiting distribution}.
-One downside of this method is that, unlike Bootstrap and BLB, it requires a-priori knowledge of the convergence rate, or at least a separate estimation step (see, e.g., \citep{bertail1999subsampling}).
+We refer to the sequence of factors $\tau_{n}$ as the \emph{convergence rate} and to the target distribution as the \emph{limiting distribution}.
 For example, the mean converges to a normal distribution at convergence rate $\tau_n=\sqrt{n}$.
 For sufficiently large $m$ and $T$, the $T$ statistics accurately approximate the underlying distribution of the statistic on $m$ elements.
-Rescaling this CDF by $\tau_{m}/\tau_{n}$ results in an accurate estimation of the CDF of the statistic on $n$ samples.
+Rescaling by $\tau_{m}/\tau_{n}$ results in an accurate estimation of the CDF of the statistic on $n$ samples.
+Our private CI approach, presented in Algorithm~\ref{alg:privsub}, makes the subsampling algorithm private by replacing each statistic evaluation with a private estimate.

-Our private CI approach, depicted in Algorithm \ref{alg:privsub}, makes the subsampling algorithm private by replacing the estimations of the statistics by a call to some DP mechanism ${\cal M}_{\varepsilon, \delta} : \Omega^{*} \to \R$ parametrized by its privacy parameters.\footnote{The $m$-out-of-$n$ bootstrap similarly draws samples of size $m$ with replacement~\citep{bickel2012resampling}.
-This does not enjoy the same privacy guarantees as subsampling does, as we discuss further in the appendix.}